AlaskaAirlines/auro-input/README.md

 # Input

 `<auro-input>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) containing styling and behavior for a HTML `<input>` element and associated `<label>`.
-You can pass helper text to be displayed with the input.
-It will also perform client-side validation of the input and display any resulting errors.
+Additional support for helper text to be displayed with the input and client-side validation of the input and display any resulting errors.

 ## UI development browser support